Best IATA-Approved Dog Travel Carriers for UK Air Travel 2026 — Complete Buying Guide with Airline Requirements & Expert Recommendations

 Flying with pets from British airports involves navigating complex IATA guidelines, individual airline policies, and potential quarantine requirements for international travel.
 This section demystifies the essential knowledge every UK pet owner needs before booking their dog's flight.

-Major UK carriers including British Airways, EasyJet, and Ryanair maintain separate pet policies; some permit cabin travel for small dogs, whilst others require cargo transport only
+Major UK carriers including British Airways, easyJet and Ryanair maintain separate pet policies; some permit cabin travel for small dogs, whilst others require cargo transport only

 Soft-sided carriers designed for in-cabin travel typically weigh less than 5kg and fit under standard airline seat dimensions